Dimensions of Leisure for Life 2nd Edition With HKPropel Access

 Presentation package.
 Features PowerPoint slides of text, artwork, and tables from the book that can be used for class discussion and presentation.
 The slides in the presentation package can be used directly within PowerPoint or printed to make handouts for students.
 Instructors can easily add, modify, and rearrange the order of the slides.

 Instructors also receive access to all student materials in HKPropel.
-For Dimensions of Leisure for Life, Second Edition, this includes chapter overviews, research assignments, learning assessment exercises, and key term flash cards.
+For Dimensions of Leisure for Life, Second Edition, this includes chapter overviews, research assignments, response assignments, web links, and key term flash cards.